Gen I Capture RNG Mechanics

 Great Balls also underperform ever so slightly compared to how they should do theoretically at higher HP - however, the difference is much smaller (48.69% compared to a theoretical 50%), and of course, Great Balls have a head start on Ultra Balls thanks to their higher initial HP factor of 127 - here's what the high-catch-rate map looks like for a Great Ball at full HP:

-This chart illustrates theoretical vs. actual ball performance for both Great and Ultra Balls for a high-catch-rate Pokémon, plotted against current HP.
+This chart illustrates theoretical vs. actual ball performance for both Great and Ultra Balls for a high-catch-rate Pokémon, plotted against current HP, demonstrating how the RNG skew is slight for the most part aside from how the Ultra Ball line goes below the Poké Ball line at high HP.
 Note that actual and theoretical performance for Poké Balls matches the theoretical Ultra Ball performance in the high catch rate case:

 However, when dealing with lower catch rates, with more of each strip obscured by the auto-failure window (especially lower than 75 or so), the RNG bias can have a significantly bigger influence; Great Balls will overperform somewhat significantly throughout, more so as you lower HP, and while Ultra Balls underperform significantly at high HP, at about two thirds health they cross over into overperforming, even more so than Great Balls!
 All in all, RNG bias makes lowering the Pokémon's HP far more significant than it was meant to be: while the catch rate for a Great Ball is meant to be doubled at less than half HP, it's a bit more than doubled, and for an Ultra Ball in this example the catch rate is more than five times higher at low HP than at full HP, where it should have been three times.
 Great Balls remain significantly better at full health, but Ultra Balls overshoot them by a lot once you're down to low HP: